redseverity/forcepath/README.md

 ## ⚙️ Behavior

-* Automatically adds `https://` to URLs without a scheme.
+* Automatically adds `https://` to URLs missing a scheme.
 * Removes duplicate characters in the `-charset` input.
 * Generates all combinations of characters from `min` to `max` length.
 * Attempts to connect to the **host** before starting.
 * Tests each generated path individually and checks for **valid HTTP responses**.
 * Applies a timeout to each request as defined by the `-timeout` flag.
+* If the `-delay` flag is set (> 0), waits the specified milliseconds between each request to avoid rate limiting.
 * Validates required flags and exits with helpful error messages if any are missing.

 ---